 Testing may also be ordered when a catecholamine-secreting tumor has been treated or removed to monitor for recurrence.

 Occasionally, the test may be ordered when an adrenal tumor is detected incidentally, such as during a scan conducted for another purpose, or when someone has a family history of pheochromocytomas.
 It may also be ordered on an asymptomatic person with a known genetic risk of these tumors.

 Normal urine levels of metanephrine and normetanephrine mean it is unlikely that the person tested has a catecholamine-secreting tumor.
 This test is very sensitive and these tumors are rare, so the negative predictive value of the test is very good.

 Elevated levels of metanephrine and normetanephrine in a person with signs and symptoms suggest the presence of a tumor.
 The person will receive appropriate follow up to confirm the finding.
 Guidelines also suggest that imaging tests, such as MRI, be performed to locate the probable tumor.

 If levels are elevated in someone who has been treated for a catecholamine-secreting tumor, it may be an indication that the treatment was not fully effective or that the tumor is recurring and appropriate follow up is needed.

-While metanephrines testing can help detect and diagnose pheochromocytomas, it cannot tell the doctor how big the tumor is, where it is, how many tumors are present, or whether or not the tumor(s) are benign – although most are benign).
+While metanephrines testing can help detect and diagnose catecholamine-secreting tumors, it cannot tell the healthcare provider how big the tumor is, where it is located, how many tumors are present, or whether or not the tumor(s) are benign (although most are benign).
 Imaging studies may be used to locate the tumor and genetic testing may be used to determine potential malignancy.